alicernc/info/heppy_at_perlmutter_new.md

 # ...
 ```

-## pyjetty
+## build pyjetty

-- here we stay with the your heppy install (as in the heppy built)...
+- here we continue with *your* heppy install (as in the heppy build above not the alternative)...
 ```
 workdir=/global/cfs/cdirs/alice/$USER/mypyjetty
 # or you can create a TODAY directory for this version of code